2004 Scarecrow [ Sold Out ]

 Vineyard Manager Michael Wolf:

 The 2004 California grape harvest was among the fastest and earliest in recent memory, producing lighter yields of exceptional, almost decadent fruit.
 This 100% Cabernet Sauvignon was harvested from 4 separate blocks of vines on the J.J.
 Cohn Estate in Rutherford between September 3 and September 12, 2004.
-Production for the 2004 Scarecrow totaled 312 cases.

 Winemaker Celia Welch writes of the 2004 Scarecrow:

 Initial aromas of this ink-dark Scarecrow vintage are deeply ripe raspberries on the vine, black cherries and milk chocolate.
 With time, notes of root beer, anise and sweet forest-floor emerge.
 The palate is exceptionally soft.
 Smooth at entry with an intensely fruit-driven midpalate, the finish lingers in cherry and mocha flavors as the silky texture slowly dissipates.
+The finished wine was bottled without fining or filtration in late July of 2006.